unitycatalog/unitycatalog/docs/server/configuration.md

 ### Logging

 The server logs are located at `etc/logs/server.log`.
 The log level and log rolling policy can be set in log4j2 config file: `etc/conf/server.log4j2.properties`

+## Authentication and Authorization
+Please refer to [Authentication and Authorization](./auth.md) section for more information.